richardseabrook/samaritans-dashboard/README.md

 ## Usage

 This code was written to be utilised on the low-cost and low-energy [Raspberry Pi 4B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/), via [balenaCloud](https://www.balena.io/) which allows easy remote management and is free for our use case.
 This repo contains configuration to run an nginx Docker container and a [Vue.js](https://vuejs.org/) webapp which handles the screen presentation itself.
 It also uses the [UIkit](https://getuikit.com/) CSS framework.
+It has also been tested on [Raspberry Pi 3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/) and probably works on [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/), albeit untested.

 The nginx instance serves the webapp, as well as acting as a [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) proxy to the SCO dashboard for queue statistics.